open-telemetry/opentelemetry-collector-contrib/connector/routingconnector/README.md

 - `v0.116.0`: The field is deprecated.
 If `false` is used, a warning will be logged.
 - `v0.117.0`: The default value will change from `false` to `true`.
 If `false` is used, an error will be logged.
 - `v0.118.0`: The field will be disconnected from behavior of the connector.
-If used (either `false` or `true`), an error will be logged.
 - `v0.120.0`: The field will be removed.

 ### Migration